La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

  > **.a'u dai**
  > _That must have been interesting for you!_

-- Bare interjections express the attitude of the speaker. **ei do cliva** means not _You ought to leave_, but _I feel the obligation for you to leave_. **dai** shows that the speaker is empathizing someone else's feelings.
+- Bare interjections express the speaker's attitude. **ei do cliva** means not _You ought to leave_, but _I feel the obligation for you to leave_. **dai** shows that the speaker is empathizing someone else's feelings.

  > **.ei dai do cliva**
  > _You feel the obligation for yourself to leave._

 Note that interjections don't necessarily show attitude towards the speakers themselves.
-Instead, they express speakers' attitude towards other things.
+Instead, they express the speakers' attitude towards other things.

-- interjection suffix **zo'o** marks the attitude as expressed not seriously:
+- the interjection suffix **zo'o** marks the attitude as expressed not seriously:

  > **.e'u zo'o do pinxe ti**
  > _I suggest that you drink it (kidding)._

- **zo'o** is used just like the smiley-face in e-mail, to indicate that you're being humorous when saying something, and it's used for much the same reason.
-Although, simleys can be ambiguous, and **zo'o** has only one meaning, which is handy.

 - Suffixes can also be modified with scalar particles: